cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Padding: 30px padding for imagery across responsive sizes

-          * Headings: Any heading size may be used, recommend H2-6
+          * Headings: H2-4 can be used
       - variation_name: 50/50 image and text component
         variation_description: >-
           ![Image showing layout of a 50/50 image and text